Robert-96/ember-build-time-data/tests/dummy/app/templates/docs/usage.md

 ## Import the JSON file

-In order you get the data in your components or route you only need to import it:
+In order you get the data in your components or routes you only need to import it:

 ```js
 import data from '../support/data';